 Enumerating Shares

-The wmic share list brief command can be used to enumerate shares on the target system.
+The wmic share list brief command can enumerate shares on the target system.
 For example, the following command can be used to display a list of shares and their corresponding share types:

 wmic share list brief | find /i "disk"

-If a share is found to be of type disk, the red teamer can use other tools and techniques to explore the contents of the share and identify sensitive data or other exploitable information.
+If a share is found to be of type disk, the red teamer can use other tools and techniques to explore its contents and identify sensitive data or other exploitable information.

 Additional Tips for Using WMIC